hxxtsxxh/CommuRide/README.md

+*This will not work if you do not paste your own api keys in the respective fields.*

 Run this by typing `git clone https://github.com/hxxtsxxh/CommuRide.git`.
 In your terminal, type `yarn install`.
 Then `npx expo install`.
 Then, type `npx expo start`.